From the JASA Journal

 results with cases, while we have less good results in the West.
 I was impressed at the results I was seeing from China and by the quality of life that patients had there

 compared to what I was seeing at the hospital that I was working in.

-At that time, I was the head of the integrative medicine unit in my hospital and therefore allowed into all the departments to treat patients with acupuncture and complementary medicine.
+At that time, I was the head of the integrative medicine unit in my hospital and therefore allowed all the departments to treat patients with acupuncture and complementary medicine.
 All except oncology.
 And when I asked why, they said because “your medicine is not evidence-based.”
 So this was like the great resistance—at

 least a great excuse for resistance—that I’ve seen in any department.
 It was a challenge to me—I felt like life was kind of putting me on the spot or navigating me to this